Mutoxicated/HYPER/devlog.md

 ## Day 141

 I didn't actually code anything but I came up with the passive item list.
 I also thought about how passive and active items will be implemented and decided I will do a similar thing to what I did with the bacteria.
 Items will be prefabs that have components that define their function.
 An item will also have a population counter depending on whether its passive or not.

+## Day 142

+Kinda implemented the passive item pool.
+And improved the launch animation.